svc333/overview/glossary/glossary.md

 An image that provides a base for another image.
 For example, Ubuntu Linux is the parent image of the IBM Liberty image.
 See also [base image](/docs/overview?topic=overview-glossary#x5366487), [image](/docs/overview?topic=overview-glossary#x2024928).

+### path
+{: #x2011343}

+The route through which users access REST APIs.
+A path consists of one or more HTTP operations such as GET or POST.

 ### payload logging
 {: #x9758658}